SDFIdk/ea-modelling-tools-javascript/src/README.md

 Remove tagged value from the model

-Removes all tagged values with the name given via user input, from all elements of type Class, DataType and Enumeration, and their properties in the selected package and its subpackages.
+Removes all tagged values with the name given via user input, from all classifiers used in data modelling, and from their properties, in the selected package and its subpackages.